BytomDAO/spanner/utxomerger/README.md

 > **One last disclaimer:**

-**the code we are about to go over is in no way intended to be used as an example of a robust solution.**
+**The code we are about to go over is in no way intended to be used as an example of a robust solution.**

 **We wouldn't be responsible for the consequences of using this tool.**

-**please check this python code carefully and use it later.**
+**Please check this python code carefully and use it later.**

+## Preparation

-Requirements: Python 3.x, with requests package
+- Requirements: Python 3.x, with requests package

-Dependencies:
+- Dependencies:
    ```
     pip install requests
    ```

-Usage:
+## Usage:

    ```
     ./bytomd init --chain_id mainnet
    ```